Tengile River Lodge

 Insider’s Review of Tengile River Lodge

 Tengile River Lodge is a small, thoughtfully luxurious lodge set in a lush forest on a quiet bend in the Sand River in the private Sabi Sand Reserve, next to Kruger National Park.
 Its superb location in the scrupulously protected animal enclave of the 240-square mile Sabi Sand is just the beginning of Tengile’s charms.
-Expertly and passionately designed to engage with its sylvan surroundings, Tengile is a fine example of a fully modern, ecologically discerning lodge that does honor to the timeless African wilderness and its animal citizens.
+Expertly and passionately designed to engage with its sylvan surroundings, Tengile is a fine example of a fully modern, ecologically discerning luxury lodge that honours the timeless African wilderness and its animal citizens.

 Accommodations at Tengile River Lodge

 Tengile’s nine secluded suites, nestled in the cool riverside forest, are raised above ground level, giving us a sense of floating above the river.
 Decorated with stone and wood accents, with one-of-a-kind furnishings created by local artists and craftspeople, the suites’ tall, wide windows give a seamless sense of unity with the river and the veld beyond.
-Each suite has a sitting area—large and comfy enough to be called a living room, actually—in addition to beautiful en suite bathrooms with indoor and outdoor showers, and an expansive wooden deck, complete with a sweet plunge pool.
+Each luxury suite has a sitting area—large and comfy enough to be called a living room, actually—in addition to beautiful en suite bathrooms with indoor and outdoor showers, and an expansive wooden deck, complete with a sweet plunge pool.

 The lodge’s common areas—like the suites, fully solar-powered—continue Tengile’s theme of beautifully artistic decor, with a lovely and airy dining area, a well-equipped gym and spa, a welcoming bar and lounge, a small shop, a large pool, and a delightful boma for before- or after-dinner gatherings beside a fire.